TestSimOrg/IELTS-simulator/backend/models/readme.md

 6. Diagram Completion:

-   In this type of question there will be an image with blanks or image with option to fill the blanks.
+   In this type of question there will be an image with blanks or image with options to fill the blanks.
 You have to read the passage and fill the blanks appropriately.

    <img src="../public/reading/diagramCompletion1.png" alt="diagram completion img" style="width:500px;"/>

    for this json will be:
    ```

+    import planMapDiagramLabellingQuestion from '_path_';

-    const q = {
+    const q = new planMapDiagramLabellingQuestion({
         startQuestionNum: 1,
         endQuestionNum: 5,
         option: false,